Autistic Spectrum Conditions

 Dr. John Ferguson is a highly experienced Consultant Psychiatrist with a strong background in neuroscience, mood disorders, ADHD, and sports psychiatry.
 He holds a dual degree in Medicine and Neuroscience from the University of Aberdeen, where his fascination with the brain and consciousness first took shape.

-Dr. Ferguson began his psychiatry training in Edinburgh in the early 2000s, drawn to the field for its emphasis on understanding people’s lives and experiences.
-Over the years, he has worked across both NHS and private settings, providing compassionate, evidence-based care tailored to each individual.
+Dr. Ferguson commenced his psychiatry training in Edinburgh in the early 2000s, drawn to the field for its emphasis on understanding people's lives and experiences.
+Over the years, he has worked in both NHS and private settings, providing compassionate, evidence-based care tailored to each individual.
+Dr. Ferguson continues to serve as an NHS Consultant in East Lothian, where he leads a specialist clinic focused on ADHD.

-With a special interest in neurodevelopmental conditions and mood disorders, Dr. Ferguson is particularly motivated by personal insight and a deep belief in his patients' capacity for recovery and growth.
+With a specialist interest in neurodevelopmental conditions and mood disorders, Dr. Ferguson is particularly motivated by personal insight and a deep belief in his patients’ capacity for recovery and growth.

 Qualifications: